Online Help

 Webhelp

 Online help is one of my favorite project types.
-Well planned and precise context-sensitive-help increase product adoption and keep users engaged.
+Well planned and precise context-sensitive-help increases product adoption and keeps users engaged.